 Quit Wasting Your Time

 Starting a career as a freelance writer or any business is exciting!
 I remember wanting to do everything all at once.
-I set up my writer’s website and portfolio, joined all the social media networks and stared participating in Facebook threads to grow my follower count.
+I set up my writer’s website and portfolio, joined all the social media networks and started participating in Facebook threads to grow my follower count.

 What I didn’t realize is that I was wasting time.
 Instead of dedicating hours of my time on completing Facebook threads and figuring out what to post to every social media account, I should have been creating writing samples and sending pitches.